utmlibrary/toolkit/unity.markdown

 ## 1. About <a name="about"></a>

-The Unity Editor is a real-time production tool that can be used to make games, animations, models, applications, and a variety of 3D and 2D digital content.
-Unity is used in numerous insustries, such as games, television and film, architecture and construction, and automotive
+The Unity Editor is a real-time 3D production tool for rendering photo-realistic animations, graphics, and models in an array of digital design contexts.
+The Unity Editor is used across several industries, including games and cross-reality, television and film, architecture and construction, automotive, transportation, and manufacturing.
+Similar to Adobe's Photoshop and Autodesk's Maya, the Unity Editor is a powerful resource in the creation of digital content to create storytelling experiences.

 ## 2. Resources <a name="resources"></a>